 Signs and Symptoms of Dehydration After Gastric Sleeve

 Pay attention to signs of dehydration such as headaches, dizziness, nausea, lethargy, and concentrated (dark) urine.
 Other tell-tale symptoms include;

 Preventing Dehydration After Gastric Sleeve Surgery

 It is highly recommended by both surgeons and our nutritionist to drink a minimum of 48 ounces of water each day, with a goal of 32-96 ounces (2 to 3 quarts) of liquids per day to prevent dehydration.
-The standard size of bottled water is 16.9 ounces, which equates to requiring just under 4 bottles of water in order to prevent dehydration.
+The standard size of bottled water is 16.9 ounces, equating to requiring just under 4 bottles of water to prevent dehydration.